MicrosoftDocs/VBA-Docs/api/Word.EmailOptions.HTMLFidelity.md

 ## Example

-This example keeps all HTML tags intact when sending e-mail messages.
+This example keeps all HTML tags intact when sending email messages.

 ```vb